r7kamura/katatema/README.md

 ### SCSS support

-We officially support [Sass](http://sass-lang.com/) for styling pages.
+We officially support [Sass](http://sass-lang.com/) to style pages.
 Import `*.scss` file as a React component, then embed it.

 ```javascript